iyanski/website/content/blog/ipaas-how-cloud-integration-platforms-are-redefining-it-strategy.md

 description: "How cloud integration platforms are transforming IT from custom code builders to strategic architects of scalable ecosystems."
 ---

-# The Rise of iPaaS: How Cloud Integration Platforms Are Redefining IT Strategy

 In today's digital landscape, businesses no longer operate in neatly contained systems.
 Teams rely on CRMs, support desks, scheduling tools, analytics dashboards, databases, ERPs, and dozens of SaaS applications that must seamlessly communicate with one another.
 As data volume grows and workflows become more interconnected, the question becomes clear:

 **How do organizations keep everything running smoothly without drowning in custom code, brittle integrations, and manual workarounds?**